CSSE-453: Project Proposal

 general, it is good style to write short sentences.
 Use paragraphs and

-sub-section headings where applicable.
+sub-section headings where applicable, as well as diagrams.